By Mark Samuel –

 From my interviews with many employees in various organizations about their experiences this year, I’m hearing some impressive benefits.
 Some mention the benefit of less travel time, others the benefit of more time with family.
 Some are experiencing fewer disruptions from not being at their desk in the office.
 With the use of technology and video conferencing becoming a norm in many organizations, people are getting to see and work with others across multiple time zones that they’d never met “face to face” before when they met only by phone.
 The list of benefits and improvements is long and varied.

-As each month goes by, even with all of the benefits that have arisen from the new normal that’s been “forced upon us,” people are getting more and more exhausted.
+As each month goes by, even with all of the benefits that have arisen from the new normal that’s been “forced upon us,” pandemic burnout grows as people are getting more and more exhausted.
 In surveying several people about what is causing this pronounced fatigue, there are many very different contributing circumstances.

 - More meetings than ever to ensure effective information sharing and communication

 - More time sitting without moving in front of a computer screen…sometimes for hours without a break from morning until evening